aaronpk/XRay/README.md

 &body={"repo":......}
 ```

+### Parameters

+XRay accepts the following parameters when calling `/parse`

+* `url` - the URL of the page to parse
+* `target` - Specify a target URL, and XRay will first check if that URL is on the page, and only if it is, will continue to parse the page.
+This is useful when you're using XRay to verify an incoming webmention.
+* `timeout` - The timeout in seconds to wait for any HTTP requests
+* `max_redirects` - The maximum number of redirects to follow
+* `include_original` - Will also return the full document fetched
+* `expect=feed` - If you know the thing you are parsing is a feed, include this parameter which will avoid running the autodetection rules and will provide better results for some feeds.

 ### Authentication

 If the URL you are fetching requires authentication, include the access token in the parameter "token", and it will be included in an "Authorization" header when fetching the URL.
 (It is recommended to use a POST request in this case, to avoid the access token potentially being logged as part of the query string.)
 This is useful for [Private Webmention](https://indieweb.org/Private-Webmention) verification.